-Rogan josh is an aromatic lamb dish of Persian origin, and is one of the signature recipes of Kashmiri cuisine.
+Rogan josh is an aromatic lamb dish of Persian origin, and is one of the most famous dishes from the Kashmiri cuisine.

-This home cooked version is more robust than the normal restaurant fare.
+This home-cooked version is more robust than the normal restaurant fare.
 Do warn your guests that the whole spices are not meant to be eaten.

-- 800 g lamb leg trimmed and cut into 5cm cubes
+- 800 g lamb leg - trimmed and cut into 3cm cubes

 for the marinade